-The IIJA/BIL's STBG sets aside funding for the continuation of TASA, which was established under MAP-21 and carried over with the FAST Act, as an amalgamation of the previous authorization's Transportation Enhancements, Recreational Trails, and Safe Routes to School programs.
+The IIJA/BIL's Surface Transportation Block Grant sets aside funding for the continuation of Transportation Alternatives Set-Aside Program (TASA), which was established under MAP-21 and carried over with the FAST Act, as an amalgamation of the previous authorization's Transportation Enhancements, Recreational Trails (REC TRAILS), and Safe Routes to School programs.
 Eligibility requirements of these programs have remained largely the same.
-Not only is there a statewide TASA allocation, but there is also a direct allocation of TASA funds to Urbanized Areas with populations greater than 200,000.
+Not only is there a statewide TASA allocation, but there is also a direct allocation of TASA funds to urbanized areas with populations greater than 200,000.
 All TASA funds must be awarded through a competitive process, whether the funds come from regional MPO funds or from the statewide allocation.

 TASA projects build pedestrian and bicycle facilities, improve access to public transportation, create safe routes to school, preserve historic transportation structures, provide environmental mitigation, and create trail projects that serve a transportation purpose while promoting safety and mobility among others.
-The IIJA/BIL apportions \$7,932,000 in TASA funds in FY2023, \$8,097,000 in FY2024, \$8,266,000 in FY2025, and \$8,438,000 annually after FY2025, directly to the DVRPC southeastern Pennsylvania region for use in selecting projects on a competitive basis.
-This is a significant increase from prior levels.
+The IIJA/BIL apportions \$7,932,000 in TASA funds in FY23, \$8,097,000 in FY24, \$8,266,000 in FY25, and \$8,438,000 annually after FY25, directly to the DVRPC southeastern Pennsylvania region for use in selecting projects on a competitive basis.
 A recent competitive round of two years' worth of MPO funding occurred in the fall of 2021, with final project selections in the winter of 2022.

 Even though the IIJA/BIL is only a five-year authorization, funds are shown in all 12 years of the TIP in anticipation of continuing resolutions or a new reauthorization.
 During the regional TASA selection rounds, the five DVRPC Pennsylvania counties were involved in project evaluation and formulating recommendations for the DVRPC Board.
 Much like the Competitive CMAQ Program, projects were subjected to a rigorous evaluation process before the priority list of projects was selected.
-In addition to the regional MPO funding, the statewide TASA program, administered by PennDOT, awarded approximately \$54.1 million for projects submitted by sponsors across the state.
+In addition to the regional MPO funding, the Statewide TASA program, administered by PennDOT, awarded approximately \$54.1 million for projects submitted by sponsors across the state.
 Before the IIJA/BIL was signed into law, only \$18 million was available to fund projects through this statewide program.
-A list of awards for the TASA Projects, including those funded by the IIJA/BIL (noted as "(BIL)"), is available on the program web page.
+A list of awards for the Transportation Alternatives Set-Aside Projects, including those funded by the IIJA/BIL (noted as "(BIL)"), is available on the program web page.